View Sarah Crocker's Obituary on tuscaloosanews.com and share memories

 |

-TUSCALOOSA – Sarah S. Crocker, age 89, of Tuscaloosa, Ala., died September 2, 2019, at Hospice of West Alabama.
-Services will be 11 a.m.
-Thursday, September 5, 2019, at Conner-Westbury Funeral Home in Griffin, Ga.
-Burial will follow in Westwood Gardens Cemetery.
-Visitation will be Wednesday, September 4, 2019 from 6-8 p.m. at Conner-Westbury Funeral Home.
-The family will have a visitation on Sunday, September 8, 2019 from 2-4 p.m. at the family home in Tuscaloosa, Ala.
+Mrs. Crocker is the mother of Phillip and Deanna Crocker, Chuck and Dawn Crocker; and grandmother to Cade, and Shelbi.

+The funeral will be Thursday, September 5, 2019 at 11:00 a.m. in the Chapel of Conner-Westbury Funeral Home, Griffin, Georgia.

-In lieu of flowers, donations may be made to Hospice of West Alabama or Caring Days.
+In lieu of flowers, the family requests contributions to Hospice of West Alabama or Caring Days of Tuscaloosa Adult Daycare.

+Please join the family in honoring the life of Sarah S. Crocker by visiting www.conner-westburyfuneralhome.com and posting your tributes and memories.

 Published in Tuscaloosa News on Sept.
 4, 2019